namin/lms-verify/README.md

 Can we preserve the bidirectional properties, such as round-tripping (i.e., that parsing and printing are almost inverse), all the way to the generated code?

 From [hand-coded example](src/bip_cesar1.c): the abstraction seems a bit leaky in terms of the separation verification.
 Maybe this can still be encapsulated nicely, and generalized, using appropriate blame when the cypher/decypher pair do not compose to the identity.

+## Next Steps

+- Consider [VeriFast](https://github.com/verifast/verifast) as a backend.
+Does it have a better memory model and separation logic?
+To find out by trying C programs.
+Is it compatible with ACSL as used here to target Frama-C?
+Probably not entirely, if at all.
+- Push functional correctness more.
+In particular, for end-to-end verification of regular expression compilation to C via a DFA.